 The love of money is, in fact, the root of all evil.

-Chances are, even if you were not cheap, firms would still prefer to pay their employees meagerly so they retain as much as they can.
+Even if people were not cheap, firms would prefer to pay their employees meagerly so they retain as much as they can.
 There are always people standing in lines for jobs.
 Employes are replaceable like livestock.
 This is just not normal.
 Employee life is bound to suck because it is unnatural.

 Therefore, serve the market directly, not via a firm.
 The more valuable your product, the more people would pay you.
 If you work for the market, you will always have a better life than you would if you work for a firm.
 You are an asset to the market but a liability to employers.
 They even have an accounting term --payroll liability.